Review of top quark mass measurements in CMS: Direct measurements from top quark decays

 In the analysis of Ref.~\cite{CMS:2021jnp}, a boosted decision tree (BDT) is trained in each lepton flavour in the 2J1T event category in order to separate $t$-channel single top quark production from a combination of other top quark (\ttbar, \tW, and $s$-channel), EW, and QCD multijet processes.
 A minimal set of observables that provide good discrimination power while being loosely correlated with the reconstructed \mt is used in the BDT training~\cite{CMS:2021jnp}.
 The correlation between the BDT score and the reconstructed \mt is found to be 13\%, which ensures that the selection based on the BDT score does not significantly affect the reconstructed mass spectrum.
 The value of the BDT cutoff that minimises the calibration uncertainty mentioned in Section~\ref{sssec:topreco} is used in the analysis (Fig.~\ref{fig:bdtPerf}).
 This cutoff corresponds to an expected signal purity of 65 (60)\% in the muon (electron) channels.

 The asymmetric shape of the reconstructed \mt distribution (Fig.~\ref{fig:recoMass}, left) makes it challenging to obtain an accurate analytic description of signal and background shapes, which is desirable when the position of the peak of a distribution has to be determined.
 This can be solved by introducing the variable \zetadefinition, which exhibits a more symmetric distribution around the peak (Fig.~\ref{fig:recoMass}, right).
 A simultaneous maximum likelihood fit is performed with the $\zeta$ distributions obtained from the muon and electron channels.
 The fit is carried out separately for a positively charged lepton (\Pellp), negatively charged lepton (\Pellm), as well as inclusive in lepton charge (\Pellpm) in the final state.
+The dependence of the fitted distributions on \mt is taken into account in the fit for both the signal and the \ttbar background.
 The estimated QCD multijet contribution is subtracted from data before the fit in the absence of a reliable analytic shape to model this background.
 A separate systematic uncertainty is assigned due to the QCD multijet background, by conservatively varying its per-bin contribution independently by 50\%.
 The binned $\zeta$ distribution, obtained after the QCD background subtraction, is parameterised with an analytic function $F_{\Pell}(\zeta)$ for each lepton flavour ($\Pell=\PGm$ or \Pe).
-The total likelihood is given by \begin{linenomath} \end{linenomath} where $i$ is the bin index, $\zeta_0$ represents the value of $\zeta$ corresponding to the true value of \mt, $\mathcal{P}$ denotes the Poisson probability of the analytic model, $F_{\Pell}(\zeta;\zeta_0,f_j)$, to describe the observed $\zeta$ distribution, and $\Theta$ represents penalty terms for the normalisation parameters $f_j$.
-These parameters are defined for the rates of various processes denoted by $j$, namely $t$-channel signal, \ttbar, and EW backgrounds, as \begin{linenomath} \end{linenomath} where \njobs (\njexp) is the observed (expected) yield for the process $j$.
-The function $F_{\Pell}(\zeta;\zeta_0,f_j)$ is then expressed as \begin{linenomath} \end{linenomath} where $F_{\text{sig}}$, $F_{\ttbar}$, and $F_{\text{EW}}$ represent the analytic shapes for the signal, \ttbar, and EW background, respectively.
+The total likelihood is given by

+where $i$ is the bin index, $\zeta_0$ represents the value of $\zeta$ corresponding to the true value of \mt, $\mathcal{P}$ denotes the Poisson probability of the analytic model, $F_{\Pell}(\zeta;\zeta_0,f_j)$, to describe the observed $\zeta$ distribution, and $\Theta$ represents penalty terms for the normalisation parameters $f_j$.
+These parameters are defined for the rates of various processes denoted by $j$, namely $t$-channel signal, \ttbar, and EW backgrounds, as

+where \njobs (\njexp) is the observed (expected) yield for the process $j$.
+The function $F_{\Pell}(\zeta;\zeta_0,f_j)$ is then expressed as